fledge-iot/fledge/docs/plugin_developers_guide/01_Fledge_plugins.rst

 - **Storage Plugins** - They sit between the Storage microservice and the physical data storage mechanism that stores the Fledge configuration and readings data.
 Storage plugins differ from other plugins in that they are written exclusively in C/C++, however they share the same common attributes and entry points that the other filter must support.
 - **Filter Plugins** - Filter plugins are used to modify data as it flows through Fledge.
 Filter plugins may be combined into a set of ordered filters that are applied as a pipeline to either the south ingress service or the north egress task that sends data to external systems.
 - **Notification Rule Plugins** - These are used by the optional notification service in order to evaluate data that flows into the notification service to determine if a notification should be sent.
-- **Notification Delivery Pluigns** - These plugins are used by the optional notification service to deliver a notification to a system when a notification rule has triggered.
+- **Notification Delivery Plugins** - These plugins are used by the optional notification service to deliver a notification to a system when a notification rule has triggered.
 These plugins allow the mechanisms to deliver notifications to be extended.

 Plugins in this version of Fledge